THUHoloLab/ViDNet/README.md

 **ViDNet** is a video denoising network that has been specifically designed for plug-and-play (PnP) video restoration tasks.
 Key features of ViDNet include
 - :rocket: **Non-blind denoising capability**, which enables the handling of varying degrees of additive white Gaussian noise (AWGN).
-- :rocket:  **Bias-free modules**, which allows for enhanced generalizability to unseen noise levels and stable convergence for PnP iterations.
+- :rocket:  **Bias-free modules**, which allow for enhanced generalizability to unseen noise levels and stable convergence for PnP iterations.
 - :rocket: **Deeper architecture**, which captures long-term spatiotemporal features and offers improved performance in preserving textures and handling rapid motions.